 I first learned about Dr. Terry Wahls this morning on my favorite radio station, Kink.fm.
 The morning host had just finished her book and was remarking about this woman who had cured her multiple sclerosis (MS), discarded her wheelchair, and had done it all with food, not drugs.
 In addition, she went on to say that a new study has been released that directly links the amount of fruits and vegetables in a person’s diet to lifespan.

 Eating at least seven portions of fresh fruit and vegetables a day was linked to a 42% lower risk of death from all causes.
+This strongly suggests the importance of the healthy diet for MS patients.

 Yes, you read that right- seven portions, not the usual five we have heard about for the last several years.
 As a self-proclaimed food-nut myself, I was very interested to read about Dr. Wahls and her health transformation from changing how and what she ate.